XuwuX671/json-to-table/README.md

 ## **Building from Source**

 To build the project from source, you need Go and `make` installed.
-The build process will automatically handle the required font dependency.

 1.  **Clone the repository:**
     ```bash